vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ-900 Fundamentals/exam_practice_1.md

     - Enables load balancing across multiple resources, preventing overloading of any single resource.

 42. You have a VM and want to encrypt its disks.
 What is the first step?
-    - Create an encryption key
+    - Create an Azure Key Vault

 43. Wht are the different tiers of Azure web
     - Standard - small-scale apps with no SSL support or custom domain support